gift-surg/NiftyMIC/README.md

 standard ITK package and wrapped so that they are made available within Python.

 Hence, in order to use this package, several libraries need to be installed.
-These are
-* SimpleITK
-* (Wrap)ITK
-* Python SciPy
-* Python NumPy
-* Python Matplotlib

-Information on how to install those dependencies and to use this reconstruction toolkit, have a look at the [Wiki](https://cmiclab.cs.ucl.ac.uk/mebner/VolumetricReconstruction/wikis/home).
+For further information have a look at the [Wiki](https://cmiclab.cs.ucl.ac.uk/mebner/VolumetricReconstruction/wikis/home).